hauleth/hauleth/content/post/vim-for-elixir.md

   any compatibility layers or fighting with different runtimes.
 - It is simple enough that I can easily dig into it, and fix problems that I have encountered.
-- It doesn't override any built in Vim functionality and instead provide set of commands that you can then bind to whatever mappings you want.
+- It doesn't override any built-in Vim functionality and instead provide set of commands that you can then bind to whatever mappings you want.
 - It do not force me to use autocompletion, which I do not use at all.
 At the same time it provides seamless integration with built-in Vim functionality of omnicompletion and user completion by providing `lsp#complete` function.

 This approach of not providing default mappings is really nice for power users, as this allow us to define everything on our own.
-For example some of plugins use <kbd>&lt;C-]&gt;</kbd> for jumping to definition, which I often use (it is jump to tag definition) and shadowing it would be problematic for me.
+For example, some of plugins use <kbd>&lt;C-]&gt;</kbd> for jumping to definition, which I often use (it is jump to tag definition) and shadowing it would be problematic for me.
 So in the end I have created my own set of mappings, that have additional feature of being